-The list of items that may cause WiFi interference is surprisingly long as the 2.4Ghz space is unlicensed and free to use for any wireless connection.
-Interference can be caused not only other nearby wireless networks but also any 2.4GHz operating devices and even high voltage devices that generate electromagnetic interference for any nearby networks.
-Please see the list below for more details.
+The list of items that may cause WiFi interference is surprisingly long, as the 2.4 GHz space is unlicensed and free to use for any wireless connection.
+Interference can be caused not only by other nearby wireless networks but also any 2.4 GHz operating devices, and even high voltage devices that generate electromagnetic interference.

 |Nearby Wireless Networks||Your neighbours likely all have wireless networks and any that operate on the same frequency will be causing interference and disrupting the performance of your local network.|

 |Cordless Phones||Many cordless phones operate on the same 2.4 GHz space as WiFi networks.
 If your network performance drops whenever your cordless phone is in use, consider switching to phones that operate on a different frequency.|

 |Baby Monitors||Just like cordless phones, most baby monitors operate on 2.4 GHz and, given the constant connection between the monitor and the receiver, a baby monitor can affect the performance of your network.|

 |Microwaves||Older or poorly-shielded microwaves cause a great deal of electromagnetic interference in the 2.4 GHz space, causing transmission problems for many wireless devices.
 Newer and modern microwaves are properly shielded and should not present any considerable problems.|